ujamjar/hardcaml-yosys/README.md

 HardCaml does not support tri-state buffers in general.
 Circuits with tri-states will not work.

-Certain other featurs such as latches are not fully supported - in some cases code exists to generate verilog instantiations and this need extending (for example srlatch).
+Certain other features such as latches are not fully supported - an external rtl module is instantiated instead (the design can be re-generated but not simulated).

-A few simlib primitives are still not supported in the techlib.
+Finally a few simlib primitives are not supported in the techlib.
 These will be added as and when test examples are found.
 Most importantly native memories are not supprted yet (though there is a workaround).